tomekskuta/gatsby-starter-intl/README.md

 - write good docz.
 - :nail_care: style locale buttons to look pretty and stylish :high_heel:
 - config unit tests
+- fix 404 redirect bug
+- try to connect 404 to i18n (tried few ways, have no idea how to do it)
+- add demo to gh-pages

 ### Default starter's docs: